-Marie-Guillemine Benoist’s Portrait of a Black Woman (formerly known as Portrait of a Negress) hangs today in the Louvre in a gallery devoted to paintings by Jacques-Louis David and his students.
+Marie-Guillemine Benoist’s Portrait of Madeleine (formerly known as Portrait of a Negress) hangs today in the Louvre in a gallery devoted to paintings by Jacques-Louis David and his students.
 It is placed at the center of a wall displaying seven portraits, a location that asserts its importance.
 In 1800 the work was exhibited in the Louvre for the first time, at the Salon—the state-sponsored presentation of works by contemporary artists.
 It hung in the Salon Carré, one smallish work on a wall of paintings hung frame to frame, floor to ceiling, as was customary at the time.
 Contemporary art critics picked it out, but not all were impressed.
 The critic for a conservative paper derided it as a “noirceur” or “black stain.”
 Why did this work provoke such a negative response when first exhibited?

 A portrait or an allegory?